 - European Parliament: MEPs voted overwhelmingly in favour of a motion calling for representatives of EU Member States to decline invitations to attend the Beijing 2022 Winter Olympics.
 The motion was co-authored by IPAC MEPs including Reinhard Bütikofer, Miriam Lexmann, Engin Eroglu, David Lega and Anna Fotyga, among others.

 - Germany: Gyde Jensen MdB has submitted a question to the Secretary of State calling on the German government to make a public commitment to staging a diplomatic boycott of the Games.

 - Canada: Garnett Genuis MP addressed the Minister of Foreign Affairs Marc Garneau in the House of Commons, calling on the government to decline invitations to the Games so long as atrocities continue in the Uyghur Region.

 - Italy: Senator Lucio Malan will deposit a motion encouraging broadcasters to use the opportunity presented by the Beijing Olympic Games to dedicate programme time to discussions of human rights issues in China.

-- Czechia: A resolution submitted by Senator Pavel Fischer calling on government leaders not to attend the Games and for UN officials to investigate atrocities in the Uyghur and Tibetan Regions will be debated in the Senate this week.
+- Czechia: A resolution submitted by Senator Pavel Fischer calling on government leaders not to attend the Games and for UN officials to investigate atrocities in the Uyghur and Tibetan Regions was passed by the Czech Senate.

 - Switzerland: Fabian Molina MP has submitted an interpellation to the Federal Council calling for a diplomatic boycott of the Games and asking what guarantees the IOC has sought on press freedoms during the Games.